 Duh, It’s Hard

 Our first year was terrible.
 Heck, we barely made it to our honeymoon.
 Seven years in, I was done.
 I actually cried on my Mother-in-Law’s laundry room floor telling her I couldn’t take it.
 You know what she did?
 She just listened to me and told me she understood.
 She didn’t try and give me advice or change my mind, she just felt with me.
 And I needed that.
 I needed to know I wasn’t alone or crazy, but that marriage is just hard.
 How can it not be?
 It’s two sinners living together!
 Marriage is a crazy thing, but it’s God’s thing.
 He made it; it means something.
 And it’s good.
 It’s hard, but it’s good.
 I remember back in high school hearing Dr. Laura (don’t laugh) say that coveting just made you miserable, and it’s true.
 The more I thought about not being married the more discontent I got.
 When I accepted my marriage, when I chose to believe God for it, I stopped being so discontent.
 And when I stopped being discontent, I started enjoying my marriage.
 My husband is my best friend.
 Do we fight?
 YES.
 Do I sometimes think bad things about him?
 YES.
 Do I drive him crazy and cause him to have non-dirty bad thoughts about me?
 I’M SURE OF IT.
 Because I’m a sinner too.
 But I love that man, and I’m glad he’s mine.
 For all the things I can’t stand, there are more good things.
 He is my biggest supporter and encourager.
 He lifts me up and he speaks truth into me when I believe lies.
 He makes me laugh, and he has the best laugh ever.
 I love watching Netflix with him while eating wings and drinking beer.
-He is my man, and he is a good man.
+He is my man, and he is a good man, and he is my best friend.
 When I think about that and the good things, when I turn my laments to thankfulness, I am a happier, more content woman.
 And maybe even a better wife.

 Would you like to receive my posts to your email?
 Just click here.